-Yes, there are significant healthcare benefits available for low-income individuals, ranging from government-subsidized programs to innovative new employer-sponsored systems like WellthCare.
-The traditional landscape includes Medicaid, the Children’s Health Insurance Program (CHIP), and subsidies on the Health Insurance Marketplace.
-However, a major challenge remains: many low-income workers-especially those in frontline service industries, staffing, hospitality, and part-time roles-fall into a coverage gap.
-They earn too much to qualify for Medicaid in some states but too little to afford employer-sponsored insurance or unsubsidized marketplace plans.
+Yes, there are healthcare benefits available for low-income individuals—from government programs to newer employer-sponsored systems like WellthCare.
+The traditional options are Medicaid, the Children’s Health Insurance Program (CHIP), and subsidies on the Health Insurance Marketplace.
+But there’s a big problem: many low-income workers—especially those in frontline service jobs, hospitality, and part-time roles—fall into a coverage gap.
+They earn too much for Medicaid in some states but too little for employer plans or unsubsidized marketplace coverage.
+It’s a frustrating hole in the system.

 Government Programs for Low-Income Individuals

-• Medicaid: Provides free or low-cost health coverage to adults, children, pregnant women, and people with disabilities based on income.
-Eligibility varies by state, particularly after the Affordable Care Act (ACA) expansion.
+- Medicaid: Provides free or low-cost health coverage to adults, children, pregnant women, and people with disabilities based on income.
+Eligibility varies by state, especially after the Affordable Care Act (ACA) expansion.

-• CHIP (Children’s Health Insurance Program): Covers children in families with incomes too high for Medicaid but too low to afford private coverage.
+- CHIP (Children’s Health Insurance Program): Covers kids in families with incomes too high for Medicaid but too low for private coverage.
 Often includes dental, vision, and preventive care.

-• Community Health Centers: Federally Qualified Health Centers (FQHCs) provide sliding-scale fees based on income, offering primary care, dental, and mental health services.
+- Community Health Centers: Federally Qualified Health Centers (FQHCs) offer sliding-scale fees based on income, providing primary care, dental, and mental health services.

 Why Many Low-Income Workers Still Struggle